 - Close individual attention and guidance throughout a student’s course of study

 We encourage students to:

 - Explore their own values while developing a deep appreciation for those of others;

 - Cultivate a deeper understanding of human diversity while recognizing the common humanity of all; and

 - Hone the analytical skills needed for a complex, multilingual world.

-On a recent study-travel trip to Paris and Tunisia, students visited historical sites like the Louvre, the Orangerie (home of Monet’s Water Lilies), the castle of Versailles, Ottoman Turk palaces, the ancient city of Carthage and certain sites of the Sahara (including the location where some of the Star Wars movies were filmed).
+During a study-travel trip to Paris and Tunisia, students visited historical sites including the Louvre, the Orangerie (home of Monet’s Water Lilies), the castle of Versailles, Ottoman Turk palaces, the ancient city of Carthage and certain sites of the Sahara (including the location where some of the Star Wars movies were filmed).
 They earned credit for a class called “Women of North Africa: Fact and Fiction.”
 Tunisian university students with similar interests adopted them for the trip, which gave an insider view of the country.

 Every Converse student has the opportunity to participate in faculty-mentored undergraduate research.
 Our students are more likely than their peers at other colleges to be funded by South Carolina Independent Colleges & Universities (SCICU).

 - French Cultural Services